Serum Free Light Chains

 Serum free light chains can also be increased, usually with a normal kappa/lambda ratio, with some connective tissue disorders, inflammatory conditions, neurological conditions, and some cancers but are not typically monitored in people with these conditions.

 Serum free light chain analysis accelerates the detection of treatment response because the free light chains have a much shorter half-life (3-5 hours) than intact immunoglobulins (about 21 days).
-Although it is traditionally used for light chain-only plasma cell disorders, the test has increasingly been used for treatment monitoring of myelomas that produce intact immunoglobulins (e.g., IgG, IgA) as well.
+Although it is traditionally used for light chain-only plasma cell disorders, the test is also used for assessing response and minimal residual disease in myelomas that produce intact immunoglobulins.

 What is being tested?

 Light chains are proteins produced by immune cells called plasma cells.
-Also called kappa and lambda light chains, they link together with other proteins (heavy chains) to form immunoglobulins, or antibodies that target and neutralize specific threats to the body such as bacteria and viruses.
+Also called kappa and lambda light chains, they link together with other proteins (heavy chains) to form immunoglobulins (also known as antibodies) that target and neutralize specific threats to the body such as bacteria and viruses.
+Plasma cells normally produce some excess light chains that do not combine with heavy chains and instead enter the bloodstream.
 Free light chains (FLC) or serum free light chains (SFLC) refer to those that are not part of whole (intact) immunoglobulins and are present in the blood.
 This test measures the amount of free kappa and lambda light chains in the blood and calculates a kappa/lambda ratio to help detect, diagnose, and monitor conditions associated with an increased production of free light chains.

-With a group of conditions called plasma cell disorders (dyscrasias) or monoclonal gammopathies, a plasma cell becomes malignant, dividing uncontrollably and producing a large number of copies (clones) of itself that crowd out other cells in the bone marrow.
-Since the clones come from a single plasma cell, they produce large amounts of the same type of abnormal monoclonal immunoglobulin (M-protein).
-This may take the form of an intact immunoglobulin, a light chain, or rarely a heavy chain.
+With a group of conditions called plasma cell disorders (dyscrasias) or monoclonal gammopathies, a plasma cell becomes neoplastic, dividing more than it should and producing a large number of copies (clones) of itself that crowd out other cells in the bone marrow.
+Since the clones come from a single plasma cell, they may produce large amounts of the same type of abnormal monoclonal immunoglobulin (M-protein).
+This may be an intact immunoglobulin, only a light chain, or rarely only a heavy chain.

-Excess light chain production may be seen with any of the plasma cell disorders, such as multiple myeloma, MGUS (monoclonal gammopathy of unknown significance, a condition that may progress to multiple myeloma), and monoclonal light chain (primary) amyloidosis.
-In the beginning, these conditions may cause few symptoms, but as time progresses, they can cause bone pain and fractures, anemia, fatigue, weight loss, and kidney dysfunction.
+Excess light chain production may be seen with any of the plasma cell disorders, such as multiple myeloma, MGUS (monoclonal gammopathy of unknown significance, a condition that may progress to multiple myeloma), monoclonal light chain (primary) amyloidosis, and others.
+These conditions may go unnoticed or may progress to produce various signs and symptoms characteristic of the different diseases.

 How is the sample collected for testing?